 Great-tailed Grackles are loud, social birds that can form flocks numbering in the tens of thousands.
 Each morning small groups disperse to feed in open fields and urban areas, often foraging with cowbirds and other blackbirds, then return to roosting sites at dusk.
 This evening routine includes a nonstop cacophony of whistles, squeals, and gunfire-like rattling as birds jostle for preferred positions.
 In early spring, males establish breeding territories in one or more trees, which they fiercely defend against other males.
 Territorial “ruff-out” displays of erected feathers, fanned tail, and bill held skyward may erupt into wrestling matches, with competing males locking talons and rolling on the ground.
 Dominant males mate with one or more “social mates” within their territory and may try and mate with other females, while females have a single social mate but may copulate with other males.
 Females brood and feed the chicks, which the male defends from intruders.

 Great-tailed Grackles thrive in human-altered landscapes and have spread rapidly in areas of irrigated agriculture and urban development.
-This accounts for the increase in their population: between 1966 and 2010 there was almost a 3 percent per year increase in Great-tailed Grackle numbers, according to the the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 10 million with 53 percent in the U.S. and 36 percent in Mexico.
-They rate a 5 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-In the western U.S., their range has expanded more than any other native bird, and the bird is often treated as a pest for its habits of eating young corn and sorghum sprouts, feeding in grapefruit and other citrus groves, and raiding the nests of White-winged Doves.
-Grain and citrus growers shoot and haze birds or use chemical repellants.
-Despite these efforts, the Great-tailed Grackle population is increasing rapidly.
+Populations increased across their range between 1966 and 2014, according to the the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 10 million with 53% living in the U.S. and 36% in Mexico.
+They rate a 5 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
+In the western U.S., Great-tailed Grackle range has expanded more than any other native bird, and these birds are often treated as pests for their habit of eating young corn and sorghum sprouts, feeding in grapefruit and other citrus groves, and raiding the nests of White-winged Doves.
+Grain and citrus growers shoot and haze birds or use chemical repellents.
+Despite these efforts, the Great-tailed Grackle population is increasing.

 - Johnson, K., and B. D. Peer.
 2001.
 Great-tailed Grackle (Quiscalus mexicanus).
 In The Birds of North America Online, Ithaca, New York.